Adimserious/drivers-licence-quiz/README.md

 - I want very few or no fails with the questions.

 ### Colors
-- The main color scheme of the quiz application is burlywood, black and white.
+- The main colors scheme of the quiz application is #2E7248, and #80D5A1.

 ## Features
 ### Existing Features
 #### The Heading
 ![The header](/assets/images/header.webp)

 - The heading text is the first thing the users will see on the landing page which describes the purpose of the website at first sight.

 - The heading is present throughout the entire quiz window; namely: The landing page, start quiz area and result area.
 - The heading is responsive across all devices.

+### The Welcome Message and Prompt text
+![The prompt text image](/assets/images/welcom-prompt.png)
+- Below the header is a welcome text and brief description of the next step which is to create a username.

 - The welcome text describes further the main purpose of the Quiz, located underneath the header. it welcomes the user and give then a brief overview of the quiz they are about to partake on.
-- The welcome text is also present throughout the entire quiz window; namely: The landing page, start quiz and exit area.

 - The welcome text is responsive on all devices. the background color provides a very good contrast against the body of the website hereby optimising user accessibility.

-### The Prompt text
-![The prompt text image](/assets/images/welcom-prompt.png)
-- Below the header is a welcome text and brief description of the next step which is  a create username.

 ### Username Form
 ![Username form image](/assets/images/username-form.png)
-- The sign up form allows the user to sign up to the website in order to access the quiz .
+- The log in form allows the user to log in to the website in order to access the quiz.
-- The sign up has a create username, email, password and confirm password field.
-- The form has a continue as guest botton which helps users to have the look and feel of the quiz before sigining up.
-- I checked the form to make sure users cant submit without meeting the form criteria:
+- I checked the form to make sure users cant submit empty form.

 ### The Form Validation
 ![tht form validation prompt](/assets/images/form-validation.webp)